 Most parents want their baby to be as picture perfect as possible, or they want to go along with the norm.
-Just because you have wishes for your baby that are different than what are typically conducted, it does not make you wrong.
+Just because you have wishes for your baby that are different than what is typically conducted, it does not make you wrong.

 The vernix is a substance that provides natural benefits for your baby.
 That is the best possible kind you can offer.
-You aren’t doing your baby a favor by removing the vernix — you are actually doing a favor by leaving it on.
+You aren’t doing your baby a favor by removing the vernix — you are doing a favor by leaving it on.

 If you want to have your baby washed, that is your preference also.
 Don’t feel pressured to not bathe your baby just because of the opinions of others.
-Make a decision off of your own preference.

 Can Vernix Help With Nursing?